17th Annual Municipal Green Building Conference and Expo:

 Gary Gero was recently appointed to be the first Chief Sustainability Officer for the County of Los Angeles where his duties include creating a countywide sustainability plan that addresses regional environmental, economic, and social justice issues.
 Gary previously served for the past 9 years as the President of the Climate Action Reserve, a nonprofit organization headquartered in Los Angeles and operating across North America.
 He now serves on its Board of Directors.
 Gary’s career includes nearly 20 years of work in local government, primarily in the City of Los Angeles where he served as Assistant General Manager for the Environmental Affairs Department and at LADWP where he oversaw energy efficiency, renewable energy, and distributed generation programs.

-Scot Horst serves as the CEO of Arc Skoru Inc., a technology company established to build Arc, a state-of-the-art digital platform.
-Arc, available at Arcskoru.com, allows any project – whether a space, single building, community or an entire city – to measure improvements and benchmark against itself and projects around it.
+Scot Horst serves as President and CEO of Arc Skoru, Inc., a technology company that connects actions that improve quality of life.
+The Arc digital platform allows any project – be it a space, a building, a community or a city – to measure its performance and improvement.

 Horst spearheaded the performance version of LEED, which uses building data to provide feedback on actual building performance.
-The system scores the built environment, from homes to neighborhoods to cities and was introduced in 2013 as the LEED Dynamic Plaque.
+The system scores the built environment, from homes to neighborhoods to cities and is now an integral part of the Arc platform.

 Sustainable Cities Tech Challenge